LashaKh/MediMind-Expert/docs/scraping-guide.md

 3. **Internal navigation links** preserved where relevant
 4. **External research links** all functional
 5. **Source attribution** to original Pathway.md article included
+6. **🚨 Study names have corresponding PubMed links** - Most critical verification

+## Common Study Names That Need PubMed Links

+Watch for these common patterns during extraction:
+- **REDUCE-IT, CLEAR Outcomes, IMPROVE-IT, FOURIER**
+- **BROADWAY, RACING, LODESTAR, ZOE METHOD**
+- **4S, WOSCOPS, AURORA, ADH-Wizard**
+- **Any ALL-CAPS abbreviations followed by "study" or "trial"**
+- **Hyphenated study names (ABC-DEF pattern)**

+**🚨 If you see these study names without [PubMed](link), immediately add the links using search_replace operations.**

+# Never change from the step by step method to the diffferen "More Efficient" bulk method, always proceed with chunk by chunk methond

+# DO NOT EXTRACT LARGER CHUNKS YOU MUST CONTINUE STEP BY STEP WITH 10 000 CHUNK AT A TIME
+# Never speed up the process